Mr. Neighbor's House

 Mr. Neighbor's House is a series of TV specials created by Brian Huskey, Jason Mantzoukas, and Jesse Falcon.
 It is a parody of Mister Rogers' Neighborhood and premiered on December 2, 2016 on Adult Swim.
 The puppets for the characters were created by Viva la Puppet.
 The specials are produced by Alive and Kicking, Inc.

 A second special, Mr. Neighbor's House 2, premiered on June 24, 2018.

 Plot

-Mr. Neighbor's House is an educational television show that takes place in Neighbortown and in the mind of a mental patient named Jim who hasn't said a word in 7 years.
+Mr. Neighbor's House is a dark parody of an educational television show that takes place in Neighbortown and in the mind of a mental patient named Jim who hasn't said a word in seven years.